 On Thursday November 2nd, 2017, 50 arts advocates from across Canada traveled to Parliament Hill to deliver the three messages of the Canadian Arts Coalition and to thank the Federal Government for the continued investment in the Canada Council for the Arts and the Creative Canada plan.
 Together, our advocates spoke with Parliamentarians in order to see continued investment in the arts and culture sector with the following:

 - A doubling of the Canada Arts Presentation Fund from $32 million to $60 million, which will provide Canadian communities with more rich and diverse cultural experiences.

 - Increase the Canada Arts Training Fund by $10 million to support the development of professional artists and arts workers and to support the training institutions as cultural hubs; and

-- Raise the annual cap on the Canadian Cultural Investment Fund—Endowment Incentives to $3 million.
+- Raise the annual cap on the Canada Cultural Investment Fund—Endowment Incentives to $3 million.